 DashScope SDK

-The parameter naming for the DashScope SDK is consistent with the HTTP API, and the parameter structure is encapsulated according to language-specific features.
+The SDK's parameter names are mostly consistent with those of the HTTP API, and the parameter structure is encapsulated according to language-specific features.

-Because image-to-video tasks are time-consuming, typically taking 1 to 5 minutes, the SDK encapsulates the HTTP asynchronous call process.
-It supports both synchronous and asynchronous invocation methods.
+Because image-to-video tasks take a long time to process (typically 1 to 5 minutes), the SDK encapsulates the HTTP asynchronous invocation process at the underlying layer and supports both synchronous and asynchronous invocation methods.

-The actual time required depends on the number of tasks in the queue and the service's execution conditions.
-Please be patient while waiting for the result.
+The specific time required depends on the number of tasks in the queue and the service execution status.
+Please be patient while you wait for the result.

 Python SDK

 The Python SDK supports two image input methods: an Internet URL or a local file path (absolute or relative).
-For more information, see Input Image.
+For more information, see Input Images.

-Install the latest version of the DashScope Python SDK.
-Otherwise, a runtime error may occur: Install or upgrade the SDK.
+We recommend that you install the latest version of the DashScope Python SDK.
+Otherwise, you may encounter runtime errors: Install or upgrade the SDK.

-This example shows how to make a synchronous call using two image input methods: an Internet URL and a local file path.
+This example shows the synchronous invocation method, which includes two image input methods: a public URL and a local file path.

 import os